 Most spacers also come with instructions on how to use them.
-It's important to ask your health care provider to show you how to use a spacer with your MDI.
-Then try it yourself and ask him or her to make sure you're doing it correctly.
+It is important to ask your health care provider to show you how to use a spacer with your MDI.
+Then try it yourself and ask them to make sure you are doing it correctly.

 A nebulizer is another device that makes it easier to take inhaled medicines.
 It provides the medicine in a fine mist, rather than a spray.
 Using a nebulizer is usually easy; you simply breathe in and out normally through a mask or mouthpiece connected to the nebulizer.
 But it takes more time to use than an inhaler.
 It also is more expensive and requires more maintenance.
 Instructions for using different nebulizers vary, so follow the instructions on the package insert.

 Nebulized asthma medication may be especially useful for infants, young children, and adults who have trouble using an inhaler.